anjomro/thebackupper/README.md

     - Just mount everything you want to backup inside of /backup/ or subdirectories
   - Remote config
     - Mount config file for rclone (generated earlier) at `/rc/rclone.conf`
-  - Public Key
+  - Public Key(s)
-    - Mount Public Key at `public_key.pem`
+    - Mount Public Keys in folder `/pub/`
+    - The Key of the Backup is encrypted with each pubkey, so each private key can decrypt the Backup
-    - If you dont whish to encrypt your Backup just omit the public key
+    - If you dont whish to encrypt your Backup just don't mount any public keys.

 Example Command:
 ~~~